AdobeDocs/commerce-marketplace/src/pages/guides/sellers/profile-information.md

     ![Basic access key information](_images/basic-access-key-information.png)

-    Your new access key appears in the list, and can now be used to authorize downloads of Adobe Commerce updates, extensions, and themes.
+    Your new access key appears in the list, and can now be used to authorize downloads of Adobe Commerce updates, apps, extensions, and themes.

     ![Access key added to account](_images/access-keys.png)